 Club activities include sponsorship and hosting of outside speakers, career seminars, field trips, fundraising activities, research projects, and a year-end picnic.

-Psychology Students Interested in Community Outreach is a charity drive run by the club members that helps disadvantaged families in the surrounding Buffalo State College neighborhood.
-Each year student members decide on a charity or cause to support.
-Contact Dr. DiPirro for more information, or check the bulletin board near the elevator for more information.
+Psychology Students Interested in Community Outreach (PSICO) is a charity drive run by club members that helps disadvantaged families in the surrounding Buffalo State College neighborhood.

 This is the international honorary society in psychology.
 The chapter is actively involved in the department and coordinates activities with the Psychology Club.
 Members of Psi Chi informally sponsor a tutoring program for psychology courses on an as-needed basis.
 Recruitment to Psi Chi is by invitation only and one initiation ceremony for new members is conducted each year.

 - Minimum 3.5 GPA in psychology and a 3.25 overall (at Buffalo State)

 - Completed a minimum of 9 credits in psychology, including PSY 306

 The Child Advocacy Student organization is open to any student who is interested in fundraising, volunteering and raising awareness on all and any issues that affect children in our community and worldwide.
 In particular, we work closely with the Buffalo Child Advocacy Center, an organization that provides services to children who have experienced severe physical abuse and/or sexual abuse.

 Many careers in psychology require a graduate degree, either at the master’s or doctoral level.